-In a non-neutral case, the neutral ISP would always decrease her Internet access fee, while that of the non-neutral ISP could be higher or lower depending on the parameters of the market.
-We now provide insights on when each of these scenarios happens.

-First, note that the discount that ISP N provides for EUs in a non-neutral case, i.e. $p^{eq}_{N,B}-p^{eq}_{N}$, is always positive for candidate outcomes (a), (b), and (c) (using previous results).
-Thus, the neutral ISP would always decrease her Internet access fee in a non-neutral scenario in order to compete with the non-neutral ISP which is now offering a better quality.
+From expressions for candidates (a), (b), (c), (e) and Theorem~\ref{lemma:NEz=0}, ISP N charges lower access fees in (a), (b), (c) as compared to the benchmark case (Theorem~\ref{lemma:NEz=0}).
+This is to compete with NoN who offers better quality than N on (a), (b), (c) (per CP's quality choice), but the same free quality in the benchmark case.

-In a non-neutral regime, if (a) occurs, then the discount that ISP NoN provides for EUs in a non-neutral case is $p^{eq}_{NoN,B}-p^{eq}_{NoN}=\frac{1}{3}(5t_{NoN}+t_N)-\kappa_u\tilde{q}_p$ (using the previous results).
-This discount can be negative or positive, and is decreasing with $\kappa_u$ and $\tilde{q}_p$, and increasing with $t_{NoN}$ and $t_N$.
-Thus, if (i) EUs are not sensitive to the quality, i.e. small $\kappa_u$, (ii) ISP NoN does not provide a high premium quality, i.e. small $\tilde{q}_p$, (iii) end-users cannot switch between ISPs easily, i.e. $t_N$ and $t_{NoN}$ large enough, or a combination of these factors, then ISP NoN provides a cheaper Internet access fee for EUs in comparison to the neutral scenario.
+Next, ISP NoN's access fee in the benchmark case exceeds that in candidate (a) by $\frac{1}{3}(5t_{NoN}+t_N)-\kappa_u\tilde{q}_p$.
+This can be negative or positive, and decreases with $\kappa_u$ and $\tilde{q}_p$, and increases with $t_{NoN}$ and $t_N$.
+Thus, if (i) EUs are not sensitive to the quality, i.e. small $\kappa_u$, (ii) the premium quality is not high, i.e. small $\tilde{q}_p$, (iii) EUs cannot switch between ISPs easily, i.e. $t_N, t_{NoN}$ are large, then NoN provides a cheaper access for EUs compared to when she is forced to be neutral.

-For candidate outcome (b) (respectively, (c)), using the results in Sections~\ref{section:summaryof resutls} and \ref{section:summary_benchmark}, the amount of discount is $p^{eq}_{NoN,B}-p^{eq}_{NoN}=\frac{1}{3}\tilde{q}_p(2\kappa_{ad}-\kappa_u)$ (respectively, $p^{eq}_{NoN,B}-p^{eq}_{NoN}=\frac{1}{3}(\tilde{q}_p-\tilde{q}_f)(2\kappa_{ad}-\kappa_u)$).
-Thus, if $2\kappa_{ad}>\kappa_u$, i.e. the sensitivity of the CP is high enough, then the discount is positive and is increasing with the premium quality (respectively, the difference between the premium and free quality).
-On the other hand, if the sensitivity of the CP is low, then the discount is negative, i.e. ISP NoN charges higher access fees to the EUs.
-The reason is that if the CP is sensitive to the quality, ISP NoN can charge higher side-payments to the CP.
-Thus, she can provide some of these new revenue to EUs as a discount even though they receive a premium quality.
-This is not possible when the CP is not sensitive to the quality of her content.
-In this case, ISP NoN charges the premium quality to the EUs directly, i.e. higher Internet access fees for EUs.
+NoN's access fee in the benchmark case exceeds that in candidate (b) (respectively, (c)) by $\frac{1}{3}\tilde{q}_p(2\kappa_{ad}-\kappa_u)$ (respectively, $\frac{1}{3}(\tilde{q}_p-\tilde{q}_f)(2\kappa_{ad}-\kappa_u)$).
+Thus, if $2\kappa_{ad}>\kappa_u$, i.e., the sensitivity of the CP is high enough, then the discount in (b) (respectively, (c)) is positive and increases with the premium quality (respectively, the difference between the premium and free qualities).
+On the other hand, if the sensitivity of the CP is low, then the discount is negative.
+The reason is that in the former case, NoN can charge higher marginal side-payments to the CP, and accordingly subsidize the EUs even though they receive a premium quality.
+But, in the latter case, the CP would not offer premium quality unless the marginal side-payment is low; hence NoN needs to charge the premium quality to the EUs directly, leading to higher access fees.